Hokuhoku Line: Chō-Slow Service - Snow Turtle (スノータートル)

+Discontinued (since 18 March 2023)

 Rapid Service

 Two down-bound and three up-bound trains are operating each day between Echigo-Yuzawa and Naoetsu.

 Chō-Rapid Service - Snow Rabbit (スノーラビット)

 Two down-bound and one up-bound trains are operating each day, and one of the down-bound train runs through to Arai of the Myōkōhaneuma Line.
 The fastest service, which stops only at Tōkamachi, only takes 57 minutes travelling from Echigo-Yuzawa to Naoetsu.